 At Christmas time, I am also reminded of those things that we desire, that we need or wish we'd have.

 What do you want most in life, what would it be?
 Success?
 Happiness?
 Love?
 I would venture to guess all the answers would be something like those.
 When I used to do Communication and Conflict Resolution workshops at Covenant House, I always asked the kids what our basic human needs are.
 Undoubtedly they would say, food and shelter.
 Undoubtedly there was always someone who would say, "money."
 And it's true: in this world we live in, in our society, we do need money.
 But if you think about it, it's not money that we need.
 We need money so we can have other things.
 After talking about it a bit more with the Covenant House kids, we always came to the subject of love.

 Everyone needs love.
 There have been unintentional experiments done in orphanages in eastern European countries where, because of lack of resources, the babies were only fed and given basic care, but they were not held.
 Many of these babies became sick or even died.
 Why?
 Because we all need to be held.
 Why?
 Because we all need love.
 If you really think about it, do you think you could say that you don't desire love?
 Maybe some of these kids at Covenant House say that they need respect.
 But this is a form of love.
 They need validation.
 They need to feel like they are worth something, that they are valued.
 We all need this.
-Jean Vanier says that we all have the right to love and to be loved and to know that we are loved.
-I think it's true.
+We all have the right to love and to be loved and to know that we are loved.
 This is one of our inalienable human rights.
 How do we know this?
 Because we all desire it.

 But you know what is more true?
 Not only do we desire love.
 We desire complete, eternal, absolute, unconditional love.
 No holding back here.
 Maybe some of you are thinking, "I don't need unconditional love."
 Or, "Yes I desire it, but unconditional love doesn't exist."
 Boy do I have news for you!